 A list of all publications known to the FDZ-DZA that are based on the FWS (2010–2023) is available on the FWS information page.

-Applications can be submitted by researchers at universities and non-university research institutions, as well as university graduates and students using the data for qualification projects leading to an academic degree (from a Master’s thesis onward).
-For Bachelor’s theses, the application must be submitted by the supervising university member.
+Researchers at universities and non-university research institutions, as well as university graduates and students using the data for qualification projects leading to an academic degree (e.g. a Master’s thesis, doctoral dissertation or habilitation), are permitted to work with the data.
+After submitting an application for data use and signing the data use agreement, the data are provided free of charge via download.

-For use of the SUF in teaching, specific modifications are required, which are described in detail in the data use agreement.
+Students who have not yet obtained a Bachelor’s degree are not (yet) considered researchers and therefore must submit the data use application together with a supervising member of their university.
+For use of the SUF in teaching, specific modifications are required; these are described in detail in the data use agreement.

 For an initial introduction, the FDZ-DZA recommends the short descriptions available on the DEAS documentation pages and the D80+ study pages.
 These provide first orientation and a good overview of contents and survey specifics.